WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 -   The *Blockchain Overlay Network Layer* is an abstraction for applications using existing blockchains to validate their transactions.
-    In this case, the Whiteflag Messaging Network is created as a blockchain overlay network by Whiteflag applications encapsulating Whiteflag messages in blockchain transactions.
+    In this case, the Whiteflag Network is created as a blockchain overlay network by Whiteflag applications encapsulating Whiteflag messages in blockchain transactions.